EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/timeseries.md

 ### timeseries.period_norm_order2

-2nd order harmonic power spectrum of non evenly spaced time series Package: timeseries Description: Calculate the normalized power spectrum of the second order of a times series (i.e., assuming that the first and second
+2nd order harmonic power spectrum of non evenly spaced time series Package: timeseries Description: Calculate the normalized power spectrum of the second order of a times series (i.e., assuming that the first and second harmonies have the same amplitude).